eProsima/AML-IP/amlip_docs/rst/demo/workload_distribution.rst

 The purpose of this demo is to illustrate how a *Main Node* dispatches jobs to a *Computing Node* and how the *Computing Node* processes them.
 The *Main Node* waits until a *Computing Node* is available to handle the job, while the *Computing Node* awaits a job to solve.

-In this demo, the actual :term:`AML` Engine is not provided, and it is mocked.
+In this demo, the actual :term:`AML` Engine is simulated using a mock implementation.
 This *Mock* simulates a difficult calculation by converting a string to uppercase and randomly waiting between 1 and 5 seconds in doing so.